The Linked Data Benchmark Council (LDBC): Driving competition and collaboration in the graph data management space: Benchmarks

 \paragraph{Data set} Graphalytics uses untyped and unattributed graphs.
 The data set of the benchmark includes both directed and undirected graphs.
 Some graphs have edge weights, which are used exclusively by the SSSP algorithm.

 \paragraph{Graphalytics competition} Presently, it is not possible to commission audits for Graphalytics.
 Instead, LDBC organizes competitions with leaderboards, in the style of the Top500 \footnote{\url{https://www.top500.org/}} and Graph500 \footnote{\url{https://graph500.org/}} competitions of the high-performance computing community.
 Solutions compete for both performance (execution time) and scalability.
 Implementers are also required to report system prices following the TPC Pricing Specification~\cite{tpc-pricing}.
-The latest edition of the Graphalytics competition is currently (June 2023) ongoing.